Arthur Potts (politician): Politics

 In the 1994 municipal election he ran for councillor on Toronto City Council in Ward 8 (Riverdale) but lost to incumbent Peter Tabuns.
 In the 2014 Ontario election, he was elected in the riding of Beaches—East York in a tight race, beating incumbent New Democrat Michael Prue by 431 votes.

 In July 2014, he was appointed as Parliamentary Assistant (PA) to the Minister of Agriculture, Food and Rural Affairs.
 Subsequently, he served as Parliamentary Assistant for the Minister of Environment and Climate Change.

 In September 2016, Potts introduced a private member's bill called "Protecting Rewards Points Act" that would prevent loyalty points from expiring.
 Earlier in the year, Air Miles Canada announced that points collected but not used that were older than five years would expire.
 Potts introduced his bill to prevent this from happening.
 The bill was passed with unanimous approval in December 2016.
 Faced with the impending legislation, Air Miles announced that they would reverse their earlier decision.
 However the legislation still passed to prevent Air Miles and other loyalty point schemes from doing so in the future.

-Potts was defeated in the 2018 Ontario election.
+Potts was defeated in the 2018 Ontario general election.
+He later briefly ran in the 2020 Ontario Liberal Party leadership election.

+Potts ran for the federal Liberal nomination for the 2026 Beaches—East York federal by-election, losing to Tanveer Shahnawaz in June.